Dynamical Variational Autoencoders: A Comprehensive Review: Recurrent Neural Networks and State Space Models

 \chapter{Recurrent Neural Networks and State Space Models}

-We have mentioned in the introduction that, basically, DVAEs are made of combinations of a VAE and temporal models.
-Still basically, temporal models rely on recurrent neural networks (RNNs) and/or state space models (SSMs).
-We thus rapidly present the RNNs ans SSMs in this section, as a first step on our way towards more sophisticated temporal models.
-We provide the minimum material for a premise to DVAEs.
-An extended technical overview of RNNs and SSMs, as well as their applications, is out of the scope of the present paper.
+As mentioned earlier, DVAEs are formed of combinations of a VAE and temporal models.
+Most of these temporal models rely on RNNs and/or SSMs.
+We thus briefly present the basics of RNNs and SSMs in this chapter before moving on to DVAEs in the next chapters.
+An extended technical overview of RNNs and SSMs, as well as their applications, is beyond of the scope of the present paper.